-Thousands of Council Rock students benefit each year from charitable donations made by approved businesses and corporations in exchange for tax credits through Pennsylvania’s Earned Income Tax Credit (E.I.T.C.) program.
+Thousands of Council Rock students benefit each year from charitable donations made by approved businesses and corporations in exchange for tax credits through Pennsylvania’s Educational Improvement Tax Credit (E.I.T.C.) program.
 Contributions fund innovative and experiential learning projects, serving some 11,000 enrolled students and 8,000 households located in the Council Rock School District.

 Approved as an Educational Innovative Organization (E.I.O.) by Pennsylvania’s E.I.T.C. program, the Council Rock Education Foundation, a non-profit 501C3 charitable fundraising arm of the Council Rock District, partners with approved Pennsylvania businesses to receive E.I.T.C. funds.
 These resources, over and above the annual school budget, go to support creative, K – 12 knowledge-based projects that enhance the curriculum, engage young minds and foster their passion for continued learning in science, technology, engineering, The Arts, and Math.